Creating And Editing Label Layouts

 Label Name

-This is simply the name of the label as it appears in the DonorQuest Mailing Labels dialog (shown above).
+This is simply the name of the label as it appears on the menu and in the DonorQuest Mailing Labels dialog (shown above).

 Auto-Select